Abhimanyu-0/Seminal-DL-papers-implementations-/README.md

-This is a pytorch implementation of the AlexNet architecture
+This is a pytorch implementation of the AlexNet architecture.

-I could not find the imagenet dataset to test the model.
+- I could not find the imagenet dataset to test the model.
 Will update repo when I do